-- For the latest Quarterly Cimate Impacts and Outlook documents for the Midwest and Great Lakes regions, see the Resources > Reports page.
+- For the latest Quarterly Climate Impacts and Outlook documents for the Northeast region, see the Resources > Reports page.